DiverseMultiLabelClassificationRules/CORSET/README.md

 # CORSET: concise and interpretable multi-label rule sets

-[CORSET](https://arxiv.org/pdf/2210.01533.pdf) is an algorithm to learn a set of classification rules for multi-label classification datasets.
+[CORSET](https://arxiv.org/pdf/2210.01533.pdf) is an algorithm to learn a set of classification rules for multi-label classification problems.

 The rules learned by CORSET are optimized for conciseness, interpretability, and (of course) predictive performance.